benchenuk/sandbox.worldmapmover/tech_spec.md

                 - Iterate through all coordinates of the GeoJSON polygon.
                 - New Coordinate = `(originalLat + deltaLat, originalLng + deltaLng)`.
             - Update `floatingLayer` with new GeoJSON.
+        - **Cleanup**: Remove event listeners when resetting or selecting a new country to prevent memory leaks.
     - **Distortion Handling**: By modifying the LatLng coordinates directly and letting Leaflet render them, the Web Mercator projection will automatically handle the size/shape distortion (e.g., countries will stretch vertically as they move North).

 ### 2.4 User Interface